Resume for Carpenter

 Key Takeaways

-- Include educational background related to carpentry.
-Mention the school and year of completion.
+- Include a background of education related to carpentry.
+Include the institution and the year of completion.

-- Include any relevant certifications or training programs completed.
+- List any relevant certifications or training courses you’ve completed.

 1. Personal Information